-Rename Files in the Current Folder
+Rename Files and Folders in the Current Folder

 Most times you will be rename the file within the same folder.
 In this case the mv command takes two arguments: the source file name and the destination name.
 Assuming that the file world.txt is in the current working directory, you can rename it to earth.txt.

 The new file name is earth.txt and it will be in the same folder as where the file world.txt was and will have the same file contents and metadata such as permissions.
 Using the rename command here to just rename one file is probably an overkill, but here is how you do it.